-Results of our study clearly depicted that when poured instantly after retrieval from the patient's oral cavity, precise models can be attained from the alginate impressions, similar to various studies.^{1,3,10,14,19,26} Conversely, previous the dimensional accurateness of alginate is jeopardized when they are not stored properly.
-Therefore, the exactness of the master cast is affected, which would outcome in compromised restorations.^{10,27} The variables like time, temperature and humidity individually affect the accuracy of the impressions.28 When stored for 20-30 mins at 25 °C at 50-100% relative humidity the dimensional changes were statistically insignificant but as the temperature increases 30 °C, 40 °C the significant changes (the expansion)were noticed even in 20 mins at 50-100% relative humidity.
+Results of our study clearly depicted that when poured instantly after retrieval from the patient's oral cavity, precise models can be attained from the alginate impressions, similar to various studies.1,3,10,14,19,26 Conversely, previous the dimensional accurateness of alginate is jeopardized when they are not stored properly.
+Therefore, the exactness of the master cast is affected, which would outcome in compromised restorations.
+The variables like time, temperature and humidity individually affect the accuracy of the impressions.
+When stored for 20-30 mins at 25 °C at 50-100% relative humidity the dimensional changes were statistically insignificant but as the temperature increases 30 °C, 40 °C the significant changes (the expansion)were noticed even in 20 mins at 50-100% relative humidity.
 The casts obtained were larger than the master die and the distance between the points was more, which in turn would be clinically unacceptable and this is so because during shrinkage if alginate is attached closely with travs than the impression was pulled to the trav which leads an elevate the arch widths and tooth.
 Through imbibition, it was deformed by swelling.
-The contraction of alginate that acquires against the bulk of the material is in harmony with the research by Wadhwa SS et al.29 of humidor with 100% relative humidity would reduce the dimensional changes in the casts hence can be used for storage of alginate impressions owing to the time and temperature control.
-This result is in association with the study of Douglas et al30, they established satisfactory dimensional precision of irreversible hydrocolloid impressions which stored for 72 hours at 100% virtual humidity.
-Dahl et al^{31} said that alginate may be stored for 24 hours at 100% relative humidity without impairing the dimensional precision of the main materials.
+The contraction of alginate that acquires against the bulk of the material is in harmony with the research by Wadhwa SS et al.

+An encouraging point noticed was at 100% relative humidity the mean distances between the points measured were less at any time and temperature thus, it could be recommended that use of humidor with 100% relative humidity would reduce the dimensional changes in the casts hence can be used for storage of alginate impressions owing to the time and temperature control.
+This result is in association with the study of Douglas et al, they established satisfactory dimensional precision of irreversible hydrocolloid impressions which stored for 72 hours at 100% virtual humidity.
+Dahl et $al^{31}$ said that alginate may be stored for 24 hours at 100% relative humidity without impairing the dimensional precision of the main materials.
 Unlike previous studies, we opted for a maximum of 30 mins as this much would be mostly taken in a clinical setting for pouring delay of alginate impressions.
 The results of the present study specify that at 100% relative humidity also shrinkage occurs which could be attributable to the syneresis.
-Syneresis occurs by means reorganization of polymer strings and the progressing polymerization and making of hydrogen bonds among polymer chains, accordingly, the skeletal complex of the gel shrinks and forces intermicellar solution outwards, resultant in an exudation of liquid.^{6,19,32} Except impressions are placed in the dental office, otherwise, dentists will not be able to manage either the time among impression taking and pouring or the storage situations used in the dental labs.
+Syneresis occurs by means reorganization of polymer strings and the progressing polymerization and making of hydrogen bonds among polymer chains, accordingly, the skeletal complex of the gel shrinks and forces intermicellar solution outwards, resultant in an exudation of liquid.
+Except impressions are placed in the dental office, otherwise, dentists will not be able to manage either the time among impression taking and pouring or the storage situations used in the dental labs.